-You choose a pathway in visual arts working in your own studio space and specialising in paint, print, sculpture, photography, moving image, sound or performance.
+You choose a pathway in visual arts working in your own studio space and specialising in sculpture and intermedia, painting and printmaking, or photography and lens based media.

-You can also choose from a wide range of business disciplines - from management to sustainable enterprise, and marketing to entrepreneurship and innovation.
+You can also choose from a wide range of business disciplines - from management to finance, and marketing to human resources.